Chelan County declares state of emergency in response to the Red Apple Fire

 CHELAN COUNTY, Wash. — Chelan County declared a state of emergency in response to the Red Apple Fire on Wednesday, that is burning between the towns of Cashmere and Wenatchee along US 2.

-Declaring a state of emergency allows the local commissioners the ability to activate recourses with out having to do through the typically Government processes.
+Declaring a state of emergency allows the local commissioners the ability to activate recourses with out having to do through the typical government processes.
 This also allows for the county to receive access to most state and federal recovery assistance funding.

 In early July, Gov. Jay Inslee declared a state of emergency due to wildfire burning through out the state.
 Part of the declaration includes a prohibition on most outdoor and agricultural burning through Sept.
 30.